ucsd-cse29/fa24/src/week2/index.md

 the compiler (but shouldn't be in version control).

-- Practice creating a small commit in lab – add a test and/or some small amount of code, and make a commit and push.
-Put a screenshot of the commit that you pushed to Github into your notes document.
+- Practice creating a small commit in lab – add a test and/or some small amount of code, and make a commit and push. **In your notes document:** put a screenshot of the commit that you pushed to Github.

   - If you've been working this way all along, you can just share a small commit you made earlier.